yokoffing/NextDNS-Config/README.md

 [No](https://old.reddit.com/r/nextdns/comments/tavcgm/comment/i039u1r/?context=3).
 [NextDNS](https://nextdns.io/?from=xujj63g5) is only concerned about DNS traffic.
 You would need a [quality](https://www.youtube.com/watch?v=cK4MQv-OwyM) [VPN](https://www.ivpn.net/blog/why-you-dont-need-a-vpn/) to hide all activity from your ISP.

 ### Can I block YouTube ads with NextDNS only?
-[No, you cannot](https://discourse.pi-hole.net/t/how-do-i-block-ads-on-youtube/253/2) block first-party ads using only DNS-level blocking.
-You will need an adblocker.
+No, you [cannot](https://discourse.pi-hole.net/t/how-do-i-block-ads-on-youtube/253/2) block first-party ads using only DNS-level blocking.
+You will need an [ad blocker](https://www.0x65.dev/blog/2019-12-20/not-all-adblockers-are-born-equal.html#:~:text=What%E2%80%99s%20in%20an%20adblocker%3F).

-### I need a browser that has adblocking.
+### I need a browser with ad blocking.
 Which one should I choose?
 Choosing a browser is about as intimate as [choosing a starter Pokémon](https://youtu.be/F_8htiBjTCY), so here's a few caveats:
-* The best browser or content blocker on paper may not work well in real world usage (e.g., [Brave](https://brave.com/) is wonky with video playback on iOS).
+* The best browser on paper may not work well in real world usage (e.g., [Brave](https://brave.com/) is wonky with video playback on iOS).
 * Browsers are tools!
 Use a variety of browsers depending on what you need to do.
 * You should use various browsers (or browser profiles) for different areas of life (e.g., work, school, personal).

 We based the recommendations below on a combination of effectiveness, resource efficiency, features, and ease of use.

 Here are the suggested browsers for each operating system (OS):

 #### Mobile